Tara is a writer, artist, and musician living in Maryland.

 I loved studying music and piano—the private instruction, accompanying, and performances—and during this time, I also started songwriting.
 Since I couldn’t very easily carry a piano home to the dorms each night, I bought an acoustic guitar and started learning bossa nova standards and writing sad songs (don’t ask).
 After graduating, a producer reached out in 2020, and we released my first single, “Weatherman.”
 I built a little closet studio and started recording and releasing my own music.

-In 2021, my family moved from Massachusetts to Maryland, and I moved to Nashville to see what the music scene was like.
-I was overwhelmed and intimidated, but kept writing, and learned so much.
-2023 brought me to Maryland, and I’m currently working on building a living from making and creating in the writing, art, and music spheres.
+In 2021, I moved to Nashville to see what the music scene was like.
+It was intimidating being around so many talented musicians, but I kept writing and playing, and learned so much.
+2023 brought me to Maryland, and while I currently make most of my living from piano, I’m working on building things in the writing and art spheres as well.

 -Tara